-If you’re more concerned about improving the appearance of your neck skin, there are surgical procedures for that as well.
+If you’re concerned about improving the appearance of your neck skin, there are surgical procedures for that as well.
 A neck lift specifically targets the loose and saggy skin on your neck in order to address signs of aging.
 Neck lift surgery can also be performed to reduce the fatty deposits under your chin, which contribute to the appearance of jowls.

 If you’d rather not go under the knife, there are plenty of nonsurgical facial-tightening interventions that can give you great results.

-For best results, consider booking several treatments over a prolonged period of time, especially if you have fairly pronounced jowls.
+For the best results, consider booking several treatments over a prolonged period of time, especially if you have fairly pronounced jowls.
 You can expect a full face treatment to cost between $2,000 to $3,000.

 Ultherapy is similar to Thermage, but instead of radiofrequency it uses ultrasound energy to stimulate collagen production.
 Undergoing this non-invasive procedure will help lift, tone, and tighten facial skin.

-Fillers for Jowls
+Fillers for jowls

 Filler injections can help bring balance and volume to your face.
 While they won’t elevate the jowls, they can be used to smooth out the transition along the jawline and address other related aesthetic concerns.